mhaidli/mhaidli.github.io/contact.md

 ---

 The easiest way to contact me is through email.
-Feel free to shoot me an email at mhaidli at umich dot edu.
+Feel free to shoot me an email at abraham dot mhaidli at mpi-sp dot org.
 I will answer as soon as I can.